DataDog/browser-sdk/packages/logs/README.md

 #### Global context

-After the Datadog browser log SDK is initialized, it is possible to:
+After the Datadog browser logs SDK is initialized, it is possible to:

 - Set the entire context for all your loggers with the `setLoggerGlobalContext (context: Context)` API.
 - Add a context to all your loggers with `addLoggerGlobalContext (key: string, value: any)` API.